Jean Talon: Weak and destitute New France

-Prior to Jean Talon's arrival to the French colony in 1665, the colony, founded by Samuel de Champlain and situated along St. Lawrence River, was in a state of weakness and destitution despite its existence for more than half a century.
+Prior to Jean Talon's arrival in the French colony in 1665, the colony, founded by Samuel de Champlain and situated along St. Lawrence River, was in a state of weakness and destitution despite its existence for more than half a century.
 Its failure in progress had been due to several key factors, including poor governance of the colony by trading companies, forgetfulness on the part of France, and the horrors caused by the wars between the Haudenosaunee and the Wendat clans.

-The progress of the colony had been stifled by trading companies, because the companies valued money and profit rather than the survival of the colony, which did not really matter because most of the residents were coureurs des bois and could fend for themselves.
+The progress of the colony had been stifled by trading companies, because the companies valued money and profit rather than the survival of the colony.

 The French minister in charge of New France's affairs back in France was Cardinal Richelieu.
 At first he was involved in improving the colony's situation through attempts to increase the population of the colony, but he had been unsuccessful.
 Later on, his attention shifted to European politics, and New France's affairs were left ignored.

 For 25 years, the colonists had been living with the effects of engaging in a violent war against the native inhabitants of the land, the Iroquois.
 In New France, no adequate military force existed to battle the Haudenosaunee.
 Other situations added to the degrading of the colony, included internal strife among the leaders in New France over questions of liquor traffic, lack of immigration from France, dying fur trade, and poor agriculture.
 The colonists of New France, the governor and the bishop petitioned to France for assistance.